-The world has recently been forced to digitize – both more quickly and to a greater extent; coronavirus has created the need to remodel how work, socializing, production, entertainment, and supply chains function.
+The world has been forced to digitize more quickly and to a greater extent in 2020 and 2021.
+COVID has created the need to remodel how work, socializing, production, entertainment, and supply chains function.
 Despite decades of digitization efforts, with the pandemic upon us, digitization challenges have become transparent.
 Many companies and countries realize now, they have fallen behind.
-And those that have not yet digitized are hit hardest by the pandemic.
+And those that have not yet digitized were hit hardest by the pandemic.
 With people leaning heavily on online digital solutions, internet infrastructure is at its capacity limit.
 Accordingly, users are seeing broadband speeds drop by as much as half.
-In Europe, governments even requested to reduce the quality of Netflix, Amazon Prime, Youtube and other streaming services to improve network speeds.
+In Europe, governments even requested to reduce the quality of Netflix, Amazon Prime, Youtube and other streaming services to improve network speed.

 Coronavirus accelerates the need to digitize

 It was clear even before the outbreak that internet infrastructure was struggling to keep up with growing data volumes.
 However, the pandemic has made broadband limitations more apparent to everyday users.

 Projections estimate that by 2025 there will be 20 million IoT devices and 1.7MB of data created per second per person.
 It is slow, expensive, and wasteful to send all of this data to the cloud for storage and processing.
 This practice overburdens bandwidth and data center infrastructure.
 It makes projects expensive and unsustainable.
 Working with the data, locally, on the edge, where it was produced and is used, is more efficient than sending everything to the cloud and back.
 It brings reduced latency, reduced cloud usage and costs, independence from a network connection, more secure data and heightened data privacy – and even reduces CO2.
 Indeed, prior to the pandemic, edge computing was on the strategic roadmap for over 50% of mobility decision makers.